milhamhidayat/the-blockchain-bar/README.md

 #### Why is the boostrap node necessary?

 - The bootstrap node is used to initiate the peer discovery, and blockchain synchronization.
 By connecting to bootstrap node, user node able to discover others node and sync the db.

+### 10 - Programming a Peer to Peer DB Sync Algorithm

+#### Each Block Has a Number

+- A `node` must **know** how many blocks it has.
+- Every block header needs a **number** representing the sequence in which the block was added into the blockchain.
+- The term is: `block height`.
+Height (size) of the database ledger.
+- Blockchain and immutability has many drawback.
+Add new column in blockchain, rewrite the entire database from scratch

+#### Tell Me Your State

+- Node needs to expose its current `state` so it can synchronize with the rest of the blockchain network.
+- So someone know who has new database content to synchronize from